qixiaojian310/LLMeet/README.md

-Sure!
-Here's the pure Markdown version of the setup instructions in English:

 # Project Deployment Guide

 This project involves setting up multiple components, including the frontend, backend, model, and Livekit server.
 Below are the detailed deployment steps.